-This is the starting point of the whole application is a project that has two functions Asp.Net
+This is the starting point of the whole application. this project has two Asp.Net functions:

-Show the user a Welcome Page where can see the addresses of etrypoint application, download manuals and test client.
+Show to the user a Welcome Page where he can see the addresses of etrypoint application and he can download manuals and test client.

-In the Default.aspx page, you can change the welcome page
+In the Default.aspx page it’s possible to change the welcome page

-Make services with Windows Comunication Foundation tecnology
+Create the services with Windows Comunication Foundation tecnology

-Most important in this project is:
+The most important thing in this project is:

-the WebConfig, that goes called from IIS during installation.
-This file specified:
+the WebConfig that is called from IIS during installation.
+In this file are specified:

 The uri schemeSettings that must have the option DontUnescapePathDotsAndSlashes.